GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 transparency, and tools that can render such extensions will produce transparency effects.
 We specify transparency in percent: 0 is opaque [Default] while 100 is fully transparent (i.e., nothing will show).
-As noted in section [sec:ltransp], we can control transparency on a layer-by-layer basis using the **-t** option.
+As noted in section `Layer PDF transparency: The -t option`_, we can control transparency on a layer-by-layer basis using the **-t** option.
 However, we may also set transparency as an attribute of stroke or fill (including for fonts) settings.
 Here, transparency is requested by appending @\ *transparency*